WordPress/openverse/documentation/projects/proposals/document_all_media_properties/20230426-implementation_plan_documenting_media_properties.md

 about the shape and kind of data we expect to have for the property, how to select it from the provider, and any inconsistencies between the data we have in the database and the data we expect to have.
-This file is parsed in step 3 and the information is added to the final page on the documentation site.
+This file is parsed in step 3 and the information is added to the `media_properties` dictionary.
+This dictionary will be used to write the final page on the documentation site.

 #### Information to include in `media_properties.md` for each property